kruzhok-team/libcyberiadamlpp/README.md

 Run `make` to build the library binaries.

-Run `make test` to build the test program.
+Run `make main` to build the console printer/converter program.

 Use variables:
 * `DEBUG=1` debug version of the library
 * `DYNAMIC=1` build shared version of the library

+## Testing

+Run `run-tests.sh` to build and process the tests.